 Sliding doors are an elegant option for any homeowner’s patio.
 They provide a great view to the outside while offering a seamless sliding movement for going back and forth from your patio to your home.
-Unlike french doors, sliding doors provide a smooth, noiseless entryway, and considered some of the best patio doors on the market.
+Unlike french doors, sliding doors provide a smooth, noiseless entryway, and considered some of the best patio doors, Renewal NC on the market.
 However, as nice as they look, they also come with a few security weaknesses that should not be overlooked.
 If a sliding door isn’t burglar-proofed by a homeowner, it could create a huge home security risk.
 If you’re having doubts about your sliding patio door’s security features, don’t delay.
 Get proactive today about securing your door and keeping intruders out.

 Secure the Latch

 Because of their sideways motion, sliding doors can’t be too complicated when it comes to their opening and closing functions.
 Most sliding doors employ a simple latch to open and close.
 Because of this, they are incredibly easy to tamper with and break into from the outside.
 Many times a latch doesn’t even get closed all the way, creating a huge security breach.
 When your door can be entered from the outside with a slight push, it’s time to invest in a something a bit more secure.
 Luckily, there are a number of other options you can purchase to give your door a more firm lock and that extra layer of security.
 You can install a more complex padlock system that attaches to your door and prevents it from being entered from the outside without a key, or you can install an external lock with a loop structure that makes it almost impossible for an outside break-in.